top of page

 This openness empowers researchers, academics, and innovators with the tools and information needed to advance medical science and help the regulators to massively lower the cost and time to regulatory approvals and for treatment costs.

-Fast & Low Cost Clinical Approvals in reach
+Fast & Low Cost Clinical Approvals in Reach

 $658M

-Avg. capitalized cost to FDA approval of a novel therapeutic medical device is $658M and more than 13 years
+Avg. capitalized cost to FDA approval of a PMA novel therapeutic medical device is $658M and more than 13 years

 DOI: 10.1001/jamanetworkopen.2022.31609